The Silencing: Release

 The film was scheduled to have its world premiere at South by Southwest in March 2020, however the festival was canceled due to the COVID-19 pandemic.
 Shortly after, Saban Capital Group acquired the rights to the film for distribution through its division, Saban Films.
 It was released in the United States through DirecTV Cinema on July 16, 2020, and released in theaters and to video on demand on August 14, 2020.
 It was released in Canada on August 14, 2020.
 The film opened as the top rental in the country and opened on 79 screens, taking in $53,205, making it the top grossing new film release with the highest per-screen average in the United States.
 Over its first week of home release, it made around $5 million from VOD sales.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 20% based on 25 reviews, with an average rating of 5/10.
 The site's critics consensus reads: "The Silencing mistakes mood for character development, leading to an undercooked mystery that fails to generate much interest."

 Ronak Kotecha of The Times of India said that the film "is one of those serial killer sagas that's not so much about what it is telling you, but how it is telling you.
 And that's where it makes quite a killing".

+Peter Travers of Rolling Stone gave it 2 out of 5.

-Jeannie Blue of Cryptic Rock gave the film 4 out of 5 stars, while Peter Travers of Rolling Stone gave it 2 out of 5.
+Conversely, Jeannie Blue of Cryptic Rock gave the film 4 out of 5 stars.